 Most patients experience very little pain after the operation.
 There will be some amount of swelling and bruising of the face and neck.
 Swelling can be reduced by the use of ice compresses during the first day or two.
 The dressing is usually changed after one day and removed completely after two or three days.
 Sutures are removed 5 or 6 days after surgery.
 Most of the visible bruising and swelling disappear at two weeks.
 Patients can normally return to work and normal activities after two to three weeks.

-There is no real answer to this question, while most patients are very happy with their results for many years after surgery; there are many factors that contribute to the success and duration of the improvement.
+Most patients are very happy with their results for many years after surgery.
+There are many factors that can contribute to the success and duration of the improvement.
 Skin type, heredity, ethnic background, skin elasticity and bone structure all play an important role in the long-term results of a facelift.
 Consult with Dr. Adler on a personalized approximation of how long results may last taking all of your personal factors into consideration in the context of your facial rejuvenation goals.